andrii619/GND_Control/README.md

 GND_Control - a ground control station build using Java.
 This ground control software remotely controls drones using the [MAVLink protocol](http://qgroundcontrol.org/mavlink/start).
 The control can be done using mission planning or interactively using keyboard.
 The software can connect to SITL using TCP or UDP.
 It adds a profile functionality to save different drone settings.
-It is still in the developing phase.
+To communicate with Google maps we r using the JxBrowser.
+GND_Control is still in the developing phase.
 This software differs from conventional drone control software(The cherry comes at the end :stuck_out_tongue: ).